-Engineering Summer Program (ESP) is a six-week residential program for students who will be high school juniors or seniors in the upcoming school year.
-The ESP course curriculum includes math, engineering, science, and technical communications.
-Other structured programming such as industry site visits, cultural enrichment activities, and faculty mentoring will help you gain a better understanding of the field of engineering and its disciplines.
+Engineering Summer Program (ESP) is a fully funded, six-week residential program for students who will be high school juniors or seniors in the upcoming school year.
+The ESP course curriculum includes math, physics, chemistry, engineering, and technical communications.
+Other structured programming such as industry site visits, fieldtrips, guest lectures, workshops, and faculty mentoring will help students gain a better understanding of the field of engineering and its applications.

-The ESP Program is targeted to high school students from groups traditionally under-represented in the STEM (science, technology, engineering, mathematics) field.
-African-American, Native American, Latino/a, Laotian, Vietnamese, Hmong, and Cambodian students are especially encouraged to apply, as are women from all backgrounds.
+ESP targets high school students from groups traditionally underrepresented in the STEM (science, technology, engineering, mathematics) field.
+Women from all backgrounds, African-American, Native American, Latino/a, Laotian, Vietnamese, Hmong, and Cambodian students, first generation, educationally-disadvantaged and low income students are especially encouraged to apply.

 To take part in ESP you must have a strong interest in math and engineering; be a U.S. citizen or permanent resident; be entering your junior or senior year for the upcoming school year; have completed at least one year of algebra, geometry, and chemistry by June of the program year; and have a minimum grade-point average of 3.0 on a 4.0 scale.